Multi-view Correlation-aware Network Traffic Detection on Flow Hypergraph: Conclusion

 \begin{IEEEbiography}[{ }]{Jiajun Zhou} received the Ph.D degree in control theory and engineering from Zhejiang University of Technology, Hangzhou, China, in 2023.
 He is currently a Postdoctoral Research Fellow with the Institute of Cyberspace Security, Zhejiang University of Technology.
 His current research interests include graph data mining, cyberspace security and data management. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Wentao Fu} received the B.S. degree in Automation from Xi'an University of Posts and Telecommunications, Xi'an, China, in 2023.
 He is currently pursuing his master's degree at the Institute of Cyberspace Security, Zhejiang University of Technology, China.
 His current research interests include cyberspace security and network intrusion detection. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Hao Song} received the B.S. degree in Communication Engineering from Nanjing Institute of Technology, Nanjing, China, in 2021.
 He is currently pursuing his master's degree at the Institute of Cyberspace Security, Zhejiang University of Technology, China.
 His current research interests include cyberspace security and network intrusion detection. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Shanqing Yu} received the M.S. degree from the School of Computer Engineering and Science, Shanghai University, China, in 2008 and received the M.S. degree from the Graduate School of Information, Production and Systems, Waseda University, Japan, in 2008, and the Ph.D. degree, in 2011, respectively.
 She is currently a Lecturer at the Institute of Cyberspace Security and the College of Information Engineering, Zhejiang University of Technology, Hangzhou, China.
 Her research interests cover intelligent computation and data mining. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Qi Xuan}(M'18) received the BS and PhD degrees in control theory and engineering from Zhejiang University, Hangzhou, China, in 2003 and 2008, respectively.
 He was a Post-Doctoral Researcher with the Department of Information Science and Electronic Engineering, Zhejiang University, from 2008 to 2010, respectively, and a Research Assistant with the Department of Electronic Engineering, City University of Hong Kong, Hong Kong, in 2010 and 2017.
 From 2012 to 2014, he was a Post-Doctoral Fellow with the Department of Computer Science, University of California at Davis, CA, USA.
 He is a senior member of the IEEE and is currently a Professor with the Institute of Cyberspace Security, College of Information Engineering, Zhejiang University of Technology, Hangzhou, China.
-His current research interests include network science, graph data mining, cyberspace security, machine learning, and computer vision. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Xiaoniu Yang} is currently a Chief Scientist with the Science and Technology on Communication Information Security Control Laboratory, Jiaxing, China.
-He is also an Academician of the Chinese Academy of Engineering and a fellow of the Chinese Institute of Electronics.
-He has published the first software radio book \emph{Software Radio Principles and Applications} [China: Publishing House of Electronics Industry, X. Yang, C. Lou, and J. Xu, 2001 (in Chinese)].
-His current research interests are in software-defined satellites, big data for radio signals, and deep learning-based signal processing. \end{IEEEbiography}
+His current research interests include network science, graph data mining, cyberspace security, machine learning, and computer vision. \end{IEEEbiography}